 Aboard the AquaXplore RIB:

-The crossing only took around 20 minutes, including a stop en-route to admire the seals.
+The crossing took around 20 minutes including a stop en-route to admire the seals.

 Sgurr na Stri:

-Was nice to get so close to the basking seals.
+It was great to get close to the basking seals.

 Sunbathing seals, near Coruisk: